US Politics

 From President Bush’s post-9/11 expansions of surveillance and military authority to President Obama’s use of drone strikes and immigration deferrals, to President Trump’s tariffs and sweeping immigration crackdowns, each administration has pushed the boundaries of executive power.
 Although not unique to any administration, the concentration of power in the executive branch should be raising alarm bells.
 Moreover, following the appointment of three conservative-leaning judges in Trump’s first term, we see a dramatic shift in how the third branch checks the executive.

 Just in the last decade, the Supreme Court has expanded the presidency’s legal runway, signaling greater deference to executive action.
-In Trump v.
-Hawaii (2018), the Court upheld the travel ban, effectively greenlighting broad national security powers with minimal oversight.
-Seila Law v.
-CFPB (2020) further consolidated presidential control over agencies by weakening structural limits on removal.
-Then, Trump v.
-United States (2024) delivered the biggest shift yet: granting former presidents presumptive immunity for official acts.
+We’ve seen this in Trump v.
+Hawaii (2018), which upheld the travel ban, essentially expanding national security powers with minimal oversight.
+In Selia Law v.
+CFPB (2020), a decision that weakened limits on presidential control over agencies, consolidated power.
+Then the landmark case Trump v.
+United States (2024): granting presumptive immunity for official acts.

-Together, these rulings lower the cost of overreach and raise the ceiling on unilateral power, tilting the constitutional balance toward the executive and away from Congress.
+All in all, these rulings have played a pivotal role in lowering the costs of overreach while simultaneously raising the ceiling on executive authority.
+This increase in unilateral power has tilted the balance toward the executive branch and away from Congress.

 Executive Orders and Unchecked Power

-With Congress and the judiciary stalling, presidents act.
-Executive orders (EOs) have become the focal point of governance, permitting administrations to sidestep norms and shape policy unilaterally.
+As Congress continues to surrender more power and the courts stalling, presidents act.
+Now, Executive Orders (EOs) are the focal point of policy, allowing administrations to sidestep norms and unilaterally shape policy.

 Executive Orders